-- 1. Stop the inverter from the display by switching status to stop or by using the emergency stop button located on the door. - 2.
-Open the DC circuit breaker (PV array). ()
+- 1. Stop the inverter from the display by switching status to stop. - 2.
+Open the DC circuit breaker (PV array). (\)

-- 3. Open the automatic AC switch (). - 4.
-Isolate the PV array powering the unit, from outside the panel. () - 5.
+- 3. Open the thermomagnetic circuit breaker (\). - 4.
+Isolate the PV array powering the unit, from outside the panel. (\\) - 5.
 Switch off three-phase protection from the corresponding protection outside the units. - 6.
+Open the QAUX switch.

-Wait 10 minutes for the internal capacitances to discharge (harmonic filter, etc.), for the existing internal resistors to cool and the fan blades to stop turning. - 7.
-Check that there is no voltage by using an appropriate multimeter.
-This measurement is made at terminal strips XDC and X5.
-See Section "9.7.
-Description of terminal strips".
-Use the PPE shown in section "4.
-Safety instructions". - 8.
-Signal cut-off points (DC/AC) with a sign indicating the type. - () When the DC circuit breakers and the automatic AC switches are switched to the OFF position (no voltage) a consignment lock will be placed on the door knobs (mechanical lockdown) and a sign reading "Do not touch.
-Personnel at work" will be posted. - () If the PV array cannot be isolated from outside the panel, bear in mind that the feeds to the CD circuit breakers will be live and work must be carried out using the appropriate PPE (dielectric gloves suitable for the working voltage, face shield, safety boots, working clothes, recommended fireproof clothes, etc.).
+7. Wait 10 minutes for the internal capacitances to discharge (harmonic filter, etc.), for the existing internal resistors to cool and the fan blades to stop turning.

+8. Check that there is no voltage by using an appropriate multimeter.
+This measurement is made at terminals XAC and X8 and on the AC positive and negative strips in the electronics block.
+See Section "4.2.
+General safety precautions".
+Use the PPE listed in section "Important safety precautions".

+9. Signal cut-off points (DC/AC) with a sign indicating the type.

+(\) When the DC circuit breakers and the automatic AC switches are switched to the OFF position (no voltage) a consignment lock will be placed on the door knobs (mechanical lockdown) and a sign reading "Do not touch.
+Personnel at work" will be posted.

+(\\) If the PV array cannot be isolated from outside the panel, bear in mind that the feeds to the CD circuit breakers will be live and work must be carried out using the appropriate PPE (dielectric gloves suitable for the working voltage, face shield, safety boots, working clothes, recommended fireproof clothes, etc.).